zhivkopetrov/robotics_v1/README.md

 **ROS2 disribution**

-This repository operates under Foxy Fitzroy ROS2 disribution.
+This repository operates under Humble Hawksbill ROS2 disribution.
-This is the official distro for Ubuntu 20.04 LTS.
+This is the official distro for Ubuntu 22.04 LTS.
-In early 2023 this repo will be migrated to the latest (as of this moment) ROS2 distro - Humble Hawksbill.
-ROS2 Foxy Fitzroy would still be accessible from a 'foxy' branch
+ROS2 Foxy Fitzroy (oficial Ubuntu 20.04 LTS) implementation is still be accessible under the 'foxy' branch

 **Git submodules**